sidpalas/devops-directive-website/content/posts/hugo-cloud-build.md

 ### GCP Set Up

-At this point I had arrived what I thought was a viable approach and just needed to implement.
+At this point I had arrived what I thought was a viable plan that I just needed to execute on.

 **NOTE:** The commands that follow use $PROJECT_ID and other template variables that should reflect the relevant project and values.